REFRACTIVE LENTICULE EXTRACTION SMALL INCISION LENTICULE EXTRACTION (ReLEx SMILE)

 You will be awake during the surgery and no sedation is necessary.

-A video showing how SMILE is performed.
+A video showing how ReLEx SMILE eye surgery is performed.
 A femtosecond laser is used to create precise surgical planes within the cornea.
 The surgeon then removes a small piece of tissue called the “lenticule” from within the cornea, and this corrects the short-sightedness and / or astigmatism.

-Generally, in order to have SMILE, you should
+Generally, in order to undergo SMILE, you should

-Most importantly, you must have realistic expectations about the outcome of the procedure, and be willing to accept the potential risks associated with the procedure.
+Most importantly, you must have realistic expectations about the outcome of the procedure, and be willing to accept the potential risks associated with it.
 Fortunately, SMILE is very safe, and the results excellent.